henkaku/henkaku/README.md

 ## Building

-`YOUR_STAGE_2_URL` will point to where you are hosting stage 2 (must end with a /) and `YOUR_PKG_PREFIX_URL` will point to where you host the molecularShell package (we put it on the same static server as the first stage exploit files).
+`YOUR_STAGE_2_URL` will point to where you are hosting stage 2 (must end with a / if you're using the Go server and must point to stage2.php if you're using PHP) and `YOUR_PKG_PREFIX_URL` will point to where you host the molecularShell package (we put it on the same static server as the first stage exploit files).
 Both URLs have a 255 character limit.
 Then call

 ```shell
 ./build.sh YOUR_STAGE_2_URL YOUR_PKG_PREFIX_URL